Amir-Shamsi/facial-comparison-api-server/README.md

 - Post original images if you don't have urls 👥
 - Respond clearly and fast (cuz time is impotatnt) 🕘
 - Get useful information about the comparison performed (presentage & ...) 〽
-- Get clear errors if there is one with solution ⚠
+- Get clear errors if there is one, with solution ⚠

 ## Guide (how it works)
-- Set Content-Type to application/json in header if you want to post images by url
+- Set` Content-Type` to `application/json` in header if you want to post images by url

   ![fscs-0](/public/assets/img/fscs-0.png)